Marcus Smith (rugby union): Club career

-Heineken Champions Cup

-In the Heineken Champions Cup match between Harlequins and Castres Olympique on 21/01/22, Smith scored the final conversion after Alex Dombrandt scored the final try, giving Harlequins a win of 36 to 33.
+In January 2022, he scored the final conversion after an Alex Dombrandt try the group stages of the 2021–22 Heineken Cup, as Harlequins defeated Castres 36–33.

+In March 2023, having been left out of the training squad for the 2023 Six Nations fixture that week, Smith won man of the match in Harlequins Big Game fixture, beating Exeter Chiefs 40–5.

+During the 2023–24 Champions Cup, Smith scored a try and a drop goal, winning man of the match at Harlequins beat Racing 92 31–28 away.
+In March 2024, he won man of the match again, scoring a try and supplying a cross-field kick to André Esterhuizen as Harlequins won their first ever Champions Cup knockout game, beating Glasgow Warriors 28–24 at home in the Round of 16.
+The following week, he kicked 5 conversions in the 42–41 victory over Union Bordeaux Bègles in the quarter finals making it only the second time the club had won a knockout tie in the competition and the first time they had completed the feat away from home.
+Following their qualification to the semi finals, Smith was one of eight players nominated for Player of the Championship for the 2023–24 season.

+In December 2024, he signed a new deal to stay with Harlequins until at least 2028.

+In October 2025, he scored his first try of the season and won man of the match in his first game back from international duty in a 20–14 victory against Saracens.

 International career

-Youth squads
+England U18

 Smith started his first England appearance with a try in an under-16s match victory against Wales in April 2015.
 In February 2017 Smith represented the England under-20 team against Italy in the 2017 Six Nations Under 20s Championship and then in April 2017 scored a try for the England under-18 team against Ireland.

 In May 2017, Smith took part in a training session with the elite senior England squad, during their 3-day camp at Brighton College, in preparation for the Old Mutual Wealth Cup match against the Barbarians and their summer tour to Argentina.

-In July 2017 Smith was named in the England U18s squad for a tour of South Africa in August but was withdrawn prior to the tour and instead on 3 August 2017 Smith was named in Eddie Jones' pre-season senior England training squad.
+In July 2017, Smith was named in the England U18s squad for a tour of South Africa in August but was withdrawn prior to the tour and instead on 3 August 2017, Smith was named in Eddie Jones' pre-season senior England training squad.
 Eddie Jones described Smith's inclusion in the senior squad as part of the plan to develop young players as well as to give pressure on experienced players such as Owen Farrell and George Ford.